Choosing the best survival radio: Top 10 for savvy survivors

 - AM and FM radio

-- SAME and NOAA weather alerts
+- SAME and NOAA weather bands

 - Hand crank and solar panel